arve0/master/thesis.md

 looped through in a zick-zack pattern, given by their row and column position.
 For each region the scanning template was edited, the template was loaded and the scan was started through CAM.
-Single scanning templates was used due to a Leica LAS software limitation; scanning templates with irregular displaced wells is not supported.
-Code block \ref{lst:automated-scan} illustrates the scanning procedure.
+Single scanning templates was used due to a LAS software limitation; scanning templates with irregular displaced wells is not supported.
+Code block \ref{lst:automated-scan} illustrates the scanning procedure, using the high level communication interface leicacam.

 Listing: Automated scanning of regions with CAM.